Andrew Shaw (ice hockey): Personal life

 Shaw is known for wearing a black rubber bracelet with 'Ironworkers Local 721', the name of a local union in Belleville, on the back in tribute to ironworkers from his hometown and as a reminder of his roots.
-He brought the Stanley Cup back to his hometown for his day with the cup.
+In July 2013, he brought the Stanley Cup back to his hometown for his day with the cup.
 In August 2013, Shaw auctioned the stitches from his facial injury—made famous as "the definitive image of the NHL playoffs"—for $6,500 and donated the money to The V Foundation for Cancer Research.

 Shaw and his wife have two children.
+Shaw was diagnosed with attention deficit disorder in 2016.

-Shaw was diagnosed with Attention deficit disorder in 2016.
+In May 2023, on the Raw Knuckles Podcast with Chris Nilan and Tim Stapleton, Shaw discussed the alleged sexual assault of Kyle Beach, which happened during the Blackhawks' 2009–10 season.
+On the podcast, Shaw said that the issue "should have nothing to do with the players and the coaching staff", but instead should have been handled by the team's management and HR.
+He also said, "As a 20 year old, I would've never put myself in the situation Kyle was in. [...]
+Obviously, I don't know what was going on with Kyle, but he put himself in a bad situation."
+He received criticism for his comments, particularly for victim blaming.